Real Students - Real Results

 Shannon S. - Some prior prep, starting score 149.
 Scored 161 on June 2014 LSAT.

 Samantha M. - Extensive prep prior to coming to DC Metro LSAT Prep; was scoring 138 consistently.
 After 24 hours of tutoring (and intense studying), scored 151 on June 2014 LSAT; admitted to Hofstra, St. Johns.
-Attending Hofstra.
+Attended Hofstra Law.

 Joe W. - Starting score 162 after reading commercial prep books.
 After 12 hours of tutoring, scored 174 on December 2013 LSAT.
 Admitted to Harvard, Yale, and Stanford.
-Admitted to Chicago with full scholarship + stipend; currently attending Chicago.
+Admitted to Chicago with full scholarship + stipend; Graduated from Chicago.

 Max S. - Had scored 162 on October 2013 test before coming to DC Metro LSAT Prep; scored 170 on December 2013 LSAT.
-Currently attending Georgetown Law.
+Attended Georgetown Law.

 Clark B. - Had scored 167 on October 2013 test before coming to DC Metro LSAT Prep; scored 171 on December 2013 LSAT.